vippsas/vipps-recurring-api/vipps-recurring-api.md

 The maximum number of `retryDays` is 14.

-This means that if the user's card has insufficient funds, the card has expired, the card is invalid, etc: The user is notified and can correct the problem.
+This means that if the user's card has insufficient funds, the card has expired, the card is invalid, etc.: The user is notified and can correct the problem.
 Vipps will make sure the user is able to pay.

 **IMPORTANT:** Vipps does not provide details about each charge attempt to the merchant,